davirobin/sbo-services-investigation/aws/s3/app/README.md

 From the bucket you will need the **Bucket name** along with an **Object Key**.
 The [Bucket's Region](https://docs.aws.amazon.com/AmazonS3/latest/API/API_control_Region.html) is also needed.
 In `secret.yaml`, add the S3 Bucket's region to the `region` data.
 ## Build
-1. Start minikube
+1. Start minikube;

+   `minikube start`

-2. Navigate to
+2. Navigate to:

    `~/sbo-services-investigations/aws/s3/app`